puikchan/udacity.data_visualization/README.md

 Feedback#3

 Showing the survival rates is fine, it does show the female has a higher survival rate than the male in general, but i like to see how many passengers were there.
-Statistically speaking, if some age groups or gender group has only a few passengers, then the rate may not mean much.
+Let's say if there were a lot of men then women, that would mean a lot more people perished than the charts showed.
+The current chart shows that women hs pretty hight survival rate, but that survival rate would not mean a thing if there were only a few women passengers.

 ##### Final Data Visualization

-Based on the feedback#3, the following changes were made (titanic_final.js),
+Based on the feedback#3, the following changes were made to display the number of passengers (titanic_final.js).

+A second y-axis with identifying circles to indicate the number of passengers in the age groups and dimple.plot.bubble (circles in the charts),
 ```
 // create two y-axis
 // one for survival rate, one for passengers in group